 When going back to your normal diet, it's a good idea to introduce one food a day at first.
 You can keep a food diary and make a note if a particular food causes cramps or diarrhoea.
 If so, you can try it again in a few weeks to see if it has the same effect.

-Some foods are particularly likely to cause a smell.
+Some foods might cause your colostomy or ileostomy to smell.
 You could try reducing or cutting out:

 - cabbage, sprouts and similar vegetables